ncail/noaa-lighthouse-problem/README.md

     - `is_strict`: Specifies if the threshold is exclusive (strict) or inclusive.

 - **Filter gaps by duration parameters**
-    - `threshold`: The duration required for a gap (missing values) to persist for it to be quantified in the results file.
+    - `threshold`: The duration required for a gap (missing values) to persist for it to be quantified in the results file (the total missing values are also provided in the results).
     - `type`: Specifies if the threshold is a minimum or maximum cutoff.
     - `is_strict`: Specifies if the threshold is exclusive (strict) or inclusive.